A Computational Framework for Solving Wasserstein Lagrangian Flows: Related Work

 \section{Related Work}

-\vheader \vheader \paragraph{Wasserstein Hamiltonian Flows} \citet{chow2020wasserstein} develop the notion of a Hamiltonian flow on the Wasserstein manifold, which can be shown to trace critical paths for the corresponding Lagrangian, and consider several of the same examples discussed here.
-While the Hamiltonian and Lagrangian formalisms describe the same integral flow (through optimality conditions for $(\qm_t, \dot{\qm}_t)$ and $(\qm_t, \lagr_t)$), \citet{chow2020wasserstein, wu2023parameterized} emphasize solving the Cauchy problem suggested by the Hamiltonian perspective.
+\paragraph{Wasserstein Hamiltonian Flows} \citet{chow2020wasserstein} develop the notion of a Hamiltonian flow on the Wasserstein manifold and consider several of the same examples discussed here.
+While the Hamiltonian and Lagrangian formalisms describe the same integral flow through optimality conditions for $(\qm_t, \dot{\qm}_t)$ and $(\qm_t, \lagr_t)$, \citet{chow2020wasserstein, wu2023parameterized} emphasize solving the Cauchy problem suggested by the Hamiltonian perspective (see also \citet{taghvaei2019accelerated, wang2022accelerated} for accelerated flows).
 Our approach recovers the Hamiltonian flow $(\qm_t, \lagr_t)$ in the cotangent bundle at optimality, but does so by solving a variational problem.
+Finally, \citet{conforti2019second, gentil2020dynamical, conforti2018extremal} provide theoretical analysis related to Lagrangian flows on the Wasserstein space.